 How to Measure Openings for Folding Doors (Bi-Fold Systems): A Complete Step-by-Step Guide by KozijnenPro

-Folding (or bi-fold) doors open living spaces completely, connecting interiors to gardens or terraces with uninterrupted views.
+Folding doors open living spaces completely, connecting interiors to gardens or terraces with uninterrupted views.
 Their success, however, depends on one thing — accurate measurements.
 Because folding systems consist of multiple hinged panels moving along top and bottom tracks, even a small inaccuracy can lead to misalignment or poor sealing.

 Understanding Key Terms